Rationality of Poincar\'e Series for a Family of Lattice Simplices

 \subsection{Our Contributions}

 For a family of lattice polytopes described in Definition~\ref{def:simplex} and denoted by $\Delta_2^m$, we prove in Theorem~\ref{mainTheorem} that the Poincar\'e series for their associated semigroup algebra $\E(\Delta_2^m)$ (defined in the next section) using a fine grading is rational, with structure similar to~\eqref{eqn:gorpoincare}.
 However, the recurrence given in~\eqref{eqn:gorpoincare} is realized only after specializing our fine grading to a coarse grading and then algebraically canceling.
-Our method of proof is to produce an explicit resolution of $K$ over the quotient of $\E(\Delta_2^m)$ by a linear system of parameters such that the resolution reflects the recursive structure encoded in the denominator of the finely-graded Poincar\'e series.
-We show that $\E(\Delta_2^m)$ is not Koszul, and therefore rationality does not follow from~\eqref{eqn:koszul}.
-We believe that the results in this paper will be of interest to both geometric combinatorialists and commutative algebraists, for the following reasons.
+Our method of proof is to inductively construct an explicit resolution of $K$ over the quotient of $\E(\Delta_2^m)$ by a linear system of parameters such that the resolution reflects the recursive structure encoded in the denominator of the finely-graded Poincar\'e series.
+While there are various algebraic techniques available for establishing rationality of Poincar\'e series, from our perspective as combinatorialists it is valuable to develop and understand explicit combinatorial constructions of resolutions and their relationship to rationality.
+Our proof techniques follow this philosophy.
+We also show that $\E(\Delta_2^m)$ is not Koszul, and therefore rationality does not follow from~\eqref{eqn:koszul}.
+We believe that the results in this paper will be of interest to both combinatorialists and commutative algebraists, for the following reasons.